 And because he couldn't get it done legislatively, he just decided to use executive fiat, his own words, in doing something that he knew he didn't have the authority to do.

-And I'll explain this in more detail with uh some appropriate and accompanying audio when we get back.
+And I'll explain this in more detail with some appropriate and accompanying audio when we get back.

-It's great to be back.
+800-941, Sean, it's great to be back.

-Um I hope you all had a great Labor Day weekend.
+I hope you all had a great Labor Day weekend.

-Uh Newt Gingrich is coming up here today.
+Newt Gingrich is coming up here today.

-Also, Sarah Carter is gonna check in.
+Also, Sarah Carter is going to check in.

 James Comey is a disaster.